rcalixte/wayland-book/src/surfaces-in-depth/surface-regions.md

 surface accepts input.

 Both of these requests can be used to set an empty region by passing in null instead of a `wl_region` object.
-They're also both double-buffered - so send a `wl_surface.commit` to make your changes effective.
+They're also both double-buffered &mdash; so send a `wl_surface.commit` to make your changes effective.
 You can destroy the `wl_region` object to free up its resources as soon as you've sent the `set_opaque_region` or `set_input_region` requests with it.
 Updating the region after you send these requests will not update the state of the surface.